Monday, 28 December 2015

 Storage

-Distribution of goods may require storage space and facilities also for storing the goods at destination points or even at intermediary points till actual consumption takes place to protect them from heat and rain.
-You can't ship each and every requirement separately, since it will be not economical and may delay the supply also.
-So, storage occupies an important role in the distribution of goods.
+Distribution of goods may require storage space and facilities for storing them at destination points or even at intermediary points till actual consumption takes place, to protect them from heat and rain.

-There can be exceptions, in which case there may not be the need of this distribution activity taking place.
-For example, food consumed directly at small roadside eateries, a hair-cut in the saloon, etc. where there is no involvement of distributing activities.
+For example, food consumed directly at small roadside eateries, a haircut at the salon, etc., where there is no involvement of distribution activities.
 It is a case of direct production and consumption.

 Thursday, 6 August 2015

-Man can not consume goods in their raw form in most of the cases.
-The raw materials and resources need to be processed and tamed in order to be consumed.
-For example, production of cars, buses, trains, etc. require the steel to be first mined in its raw form, then burned, molted and moulded to give shapes.
-It requires engineering skills, labour force, finance capital for purchasing the steel and machines/ tools, and for payments to labour, etc. Further it requires the skills of efficient management for controlling the various processes as well as efficient usage of inputs.
+For example, production of cars, buses, trains, etc. requires the steel to be first mined in its raw form, then melted, and moulded to build their frames and shapes.
+It requires engineering skills, labour force, and financial capital (for purchasing the raw iron/steel, machines and tools for moulding, and for payments to labour, etc).

-So, production implies utilisation of resources as well as the other input factors of production.
-Here one should notice that only those inputs which become a part of the output or those that are consumed and used up during production process are to be treated as the factors of production..
+Here one should notice that only those inputs which become a part of the output, or are consumed and used up during the production process, or help in producing those goods are to be treated as the real factors of production.

 • Land,